washingtonyachtclub/documents/WYC_Policies.md

 ##### Meet all requirements for a Keelboat Novice Rating.

 ##### Written Examination
-Pass the Novice and Skipper Centerboard/Daggerboard Written Examinations and pass the Keelboat Skipper written test as administered by designated Chiefs only.
+Pass the Novice and Skipper Centerboard/Daggerboard Written Examinations and pass the Keelboat Skipper written test as administered by KB Designated Chiefs only.

 ##### Practical Skills
-Demonstrate proficiency in the many aspects of Keelboat sailing in tidal water including; basic navigation, anchoring, reefing, and changing sails, International Rules of the Road and a man overboard recovery as part of a practical exam which may be given only by Designated Chiefs.
+Demonstrate proficiency in the many aspects of Keelboat sailing in tidal water including; basic navigation, anchoring, reefing, and changing sails, International Rules of the Road and a man overboard recovery as part of a practical exam which may be given only by KB Designated Chiefs.

 ##### Equipment Proficiency
 Demonstrate the use of such secondary equipment as head, engine, stove, seacocks, and compass.